-While Dr. Augustine is proud of his products, he has recently become outspoken regarding the risk of infection resulting from the use of the Bair Hugger system, particularly during implant surgeries such as artificial hips, knees or heart valves.
-A viewpoint which is supported by several studies in recent years.
+While Dr. Augustine is proud of his products, he has recently become outspoken regarding the risk of infection resulting from the use of the Bair Hugger system, particularly during implant surgeries such as artificial hips, knees, or heart valves.
+A viewpoint that is supported by several studies in recent years.

 Bair Hugger Can Increase Infection Risks

-In November of 2011, a study was published in The Bone & Joint Journal which showed a significant increase in deep joint infections when force air warming systems were used as opposed to other warming devices during simulated hip replacements and lumbar spinal procedures.
-In February of 2013, another study published in The Bone & Joint Journal showed that researchers found the use of forced air warming devices caused contaminated air to be sucked up from the operating room floor and deposited over the surgical wound.
-According to the study 2,000 more contaminated particles were found in the air over the wound with Bair Hugger than with the conductive warming device.
+In November 2011, a study was published in The Bone & Joint Journal which showed a significant increase in deep joint infections when force air warming systems were used as opposed to other warming devices during simulated hip replacements and lumbar spinal procedures.
+In February 2013, another study published in The Bone & Joint Journal showed that researchers found the use of forced-air warming devices caused contaminated air to be sucked up from the operating room floor and deposited over the surgical wound.
+According to the study 2,000, more contaminated particles were found in the air over the wound with Bair Hugger than with the conductive warming device.

-More recently in the August 2013 issue of Anesthesia & Analgesia another study was published concerning the increased contamination in the surgical field from the use of forced air warming.
-The study showed that the forced air warming devices caused a disruption in the ventilation air flows of the surgical site leading to added contamination.
+More recently in the August 2013 issue of Anesthesia & Analgesia, another study was published concerning the increased contamination in the surgical field from the use of forced-air warming.
+The study showed that the forced-air warming devices caused a disruption in the ventilation airflow of the surgical site leading to added contamination.

 There are several signs that may indicate a possible infected joint replacement:

 - Warmth or redness around the surgical wound

 - Increased pain or stiffness in the joint

 If you or a loved one are suffering from these symptoms and have recently had a joint replacement or heart valve replacement surgery with a Bair Hugger warming system, you may have a claim.